Bellfalasch/frontend-forum/slides.md

 <Card
   title="Builders Core"
-  text="We released 1.0 of builders-components with a modern stack - compound components, es-modules, migration-scripts, no more less, ++"
+  text="We released 1.0 of builders-components with the modern stack we rebuilt it with in 2023 - compound components, es-modules, migration-scripts, no 'less', easier to customize, amazing docs, ++" animate="reversed"
 />

 ---